Introducing a new term: GSRD.

-This means diversity that is physical, mental, cultural, ethnic, and so forth.
+This means diversity that is physical, mental, cultural, ethnic, racial, and so forth.
 I believe we all deserve to enjoy our birthright of chosen enjoyments and self-agency, whether expressed in explicitly “sexual” forms or not.
 I strive for cultural competancy and humility but know that there is always room for improvement.
 I know my own disability does not grant automatic knowledge of other people’s struggles.

 Nonjudgmental and Pleasure Positive

 In addition, my work with you is nonjudgmental and pleasure-positive.
 I am here to support you in your individual pursuits of pleasure and self-empowerment.

 Social Justice & Anti-Racist

 I strive to understand the impacts of larger societal pressures and traumas engendered by systemic racism and personal bigotry, sexism and misogyny, transphobia, homophobia, classism, ableism, and so forth.
 Again, I know there is always room for improvement.
 However, you can speak to me frankly without worrying that I am too “fragile” to listen and understand.
 Fear no tears from me.